Southwest Credit Cards: What You Need to Know to Choose

 The Southwest Rapid Rewards Premier Credit Card is less attractive if you're not going to spend at least $10,000 on your credit card each year.

 Southwest Rapid Rewards Program

 On both cards, you can redeem your Southwest Rapid Rewards points for international flights, cruises, hotel stays, car rentals, and gift cards.
 You'll get the most out of your rewards when you redeem them for Southwest flights.
 There are no blackout dates and rewards can be redeemed for any available seat on any Southwest flight.

 You must keep your card active to keep your rewards.
 Points can expire after 24 months if there's no flight-earning or Southwest Airlines partner-earning activity on your account.

 How It Stacks Up to Similar Airline Credit Cards

 The United MileagePlus Explorer Card also pays 40,000 bonus miles, but the spending threshold is $2,000.
 The Southwest credit cards only require $1,000 to receive the spending bonus.
 The United MileagePlus Explorer Card also charges a $95 annual fee, which is waived in the first year, but automatically gives you elite benefits, like priority boarding and companion tickets.
 You'll earn 2 miles per dollar on tickets purchased from United and 1 mile per dollar on all other purchases.

 If the majority of your flights are on Southwest Airlines, one of the Southwest credit cards is a better choice of airline rewards credit cards.
-However, if you're flexible on the airlines and you're willing to pay a higher annual fee, the United MileagePlus Explorer card may be better option, considering you automatically get companion tickets just by having the credit card.
+If you're flexible on the airlines and you're willing to pay a higher annual fee, the United MileagePlus Explorer card may be the better option, considering you automatically get companion tickets just by having the credit card.